bpdamore/ProjectOne/README.md

 Laura Bullard - Which religion is most common in each district?
 How are they distributed throughout India?

 Brandon Damore - Literacy vs amenities in each district.
-Is there a correlation between the two?
+Do more literate areas have more access to amenities than less literate ones?

 Matt O'Connor - Effect of rural areas on education